ihusak/BlackjackCardGameChallenge/README.md

 # BlackjackApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.
+Use node v10.16.0

 ## Development server